VABISMO/APN/README.md

-# ProbNet — Adaptive Probabilistic Neuron Transformer
+# APN — Adaptive Probabilistic Neuron Transformer

-ProbNet replaces the FFN layers (SwiGLU/GELU) in any transformer with **Adaptive Probabilistic Neurons (APN)**: neurons that learn *which mathematical function to apply* from a bank of 6 bounded functions.
+APN replaces the FFN layers (SwiGLU/GELU) in any transformer with **Adaptive Probabilistic Neurons (APN)**: neurons that learn *which mathematical function to apply* from a bank of 6 bounded functions.
 Each neuron specializes during training — starting uniform, ending committed to its optimal function.

 Compatible with **Gemma, LLaMA, Mistral, Qwen, Phi, GPT-2** and any HuggingFace SwiGLU/GELU model.